 will work on it?

 - How long will it take for this case to be resolved?

 - How much will my case cost?
 Can you take my case on a contingent fee basis?

 - Can I do some of the work on the case to keep the cost down?

 - Are there things I should do to improve my case, or to help you?

 - How will you keep me informed about the progress of my case?

-- If I contact your office with questions, how long will you take to return my call?
+- If I contact your office with questions, how long will you take to return

 - If you are unavailable or on vacation, who can I speak to about my case?